Legumes: my stance on why and why not (2/2)

 Otherwise, there is always self-experimentation.
 In this case as I implore throughout my concept initiative here – exclusion and reinclusion protocol/s that one will inevitably manifest this towards cyclical ketogenic + intermittent fasting (or any cyclical principle(s) one may so choose or alternate to their needs).
 Of course and as always, this is not a quick ticket.
 It takes years worth of holistic change.

-Regardless, if you can count the # days when you can ably discern, or felt the difference – between a complete fasting state, versus that of post feeding state with gob loads of indigestible matter then eventually, mind over matter inevitably does much of the leg work for you.
+Regardless, if you can count the # days when you can ably discern, or felt the difference – between a complete fasting state, versus that of post feeding state with gob loads of indigestible matter then eventually being “Healthy” is simply mind over matter.
+Mind over sensationalism.

 3/4